Have you ever stayed awake at night stressing about why a prospect didn’t choose your business for their house cleaning needs?

 - The preview gives you a chance to build trust

 Nothing builds trust faster than meeting the people who want you to clean their home.
 This is the perfect time to tell your stories about your business and how you will approach the cleaning of their home.
-I’ve written a lot about providing estimates – click here for an in-depth review of the quote process.
+I’ve written a lot about providing estimates – for an in-depth review of the process, read walk through quotes

 I’ve just taken you from a cold prospect visiting your business pages or your website, the fastest way to turn those visitors into warm prospects, and then convert them into paying clients.